WSU-kduncan/cicdf25-Historyvariety/README-CI.md

 ***How to push the Docker image***

-  Type these commands into the terminal:
   1. `docker login -u historyvarety` -> Login to Docker using your *PAT*
   2. `docker push historyvariety/project4:latest` -> Push the image to the repository.

 ***Link to my Dockerhub Repo***: https://hub.docker.com/r/historyvariety/project4